ARTSCONNECTION IS IN RESIDENCE ON GOVERNORS ISLAND

 [ARTIST-IN-RESIDENCE]

-Visual Arts – Multidisciplinary artist Manuel Acevedo presents The Altered Sites series, a collection of original photographs of places and monuments that have been changed, removed, restored, etc. using a variety of interventions.
+VISUAL ARTS – Multidisciplinary artist Manuel Acevedo presents The Altered Sites series, a collection of original photographs of places and monuments that have been changed, removed, restored, etc. using a variety of interventions.
 Guests are to consider the imaginative possibilities of a given place through image or object, and transform it, if only superficially.
 During the open studio exhibition, participants are invited to alter a set of local photographs by drawing/collage on the surface and consider the current space, site, and status quo as it could be otherwise.

-Public event: Sunday, October 15 | 1:00 pm
+Public event: Saturday, October 14 | 1:00 pm

 OCTOBER